zio/zio-config/docs/automatic/index.md

       .xmapEitherELeftPartial(x => Try (ZonedDateTime.parse(x)).toEither)(_.toString)(_.getMessage)
 ```

-So, what is xmapEitherLeftPartial ?
-Yes, parsing a String to ZonedDateTime can fail, but converting it bacck to a string
+What is xmapEitherLeftPartial ?
+Parsing a String to ZonedDateTime can fail, but converting it back to a string
 won't fail.
-Logically, these are respectively the first 2 functions that you passed to xmapEitherELeftPartial.
+Logically, these are respectively the first 2 functions that we passed to xmapEitherELeftPartial.
 The third
-parameter talks about how to covert the error type E, which in this case is Throwable to a proper string, which is required
+parameter talks about how to covert the error type E, which in this case is Throwable, to a proper string which is then required
 for zio-config to report back to the user what's going on.

 PS: We recommend not to use `throwable.getMessage`.
 Provide more descriptive error message.

 You can also rely on `xmapEitherE` if both `to` and `fro` can fail.
 This is the most commonly used combinator in zio-config.
-Similary if your error type is already String, then you can use `xmapEither` and avoid having to tell the API, how to convert
+Similarly if the error type is already String, then you can use `xmapEither` and avoid having to tell the API, how to convert
 `E` to `String`.
+We have already seen these types.

 #### Please give descriptions wherever possible for a better experience